lilyxia99/leilei-quartz/content/index.md

 I am Leilei, and I am an tactile artist and filmmaker.
 This is [my blog](https://www.leileixia.online), I kind of just [[Why I write my post|like writing something to an anonymous public]] .
 I put my reading notes and zettlekasten here, and if you are interested in my artworks, you can visit [my website](https://www.leileixia.com)

-You can find the index on the left or the bottom (if your window is small or mobile)
+You can find the [[Index_of_content|index ]] here or on the explorer on the left or the bottom (if your window is small or mobile) For screenreaders the index page is probably easier

 [[All Dairies|Some of my diaries ]] I write my Dairies everyday

 [[Leilei's Collections]] Where I put some references, artist I have looked at or want to look at, or books I have briefly read or wanted to read

+My Reading notes #reading-notes

+My tech notes #tech-notes

-[[Learning Notes Index]] reading reviews or technique notes.
+Or check out the [[Learning Notes Index]] reading reviews or technique notes.

 [[Tags]]